hanifrizkyn/Data_Sceience/README.md

 # Data_Sceience
-Understand the customers beheviour to help a credit card company using Kmeans
+Understand the customers beheviour to help a credit card company

 #Objective
 This type of data set requires customer segmentation to understand the customers beheviour to help a credit card company.